Special Olympics athlete Carl Williams competed at the Special Olympics USA Games in 2022

 Bank of America is a long-standing partner of Special Olympics.
-For nearly 40 years, the organizations have collaborated to support athlete leadership and empowerment on the field, while providing opportunities for economic advancement off the field.
+For over 40 years, the organizations have collaborated to support athlete leadership and empowerment on the field, while providing opportunities for economic advancement off the field.

-Carl Williams has been with Bank of America for 30 years, holding several different roles throughout his tenure.
+Carl Williams has been with Bank of America for over 30 years, holding several different roles throughout his tenure.
 He’s worked within the Research Department, Billing Department, on the Support Services team, and most recently, works on the Warehouse Fulfillment team.

 Carl is also a passionate athlete.
 He first became involved with Special Olympics through the Benedictine School in Ridgely, Maryland, which offers education programs and services for individuals with disabilities.
-He has participated in Special Olympics for 15 years, with basketball and tennis being his favorite sports of the Games.
+He has participated in Special Olympics for over 15 years, with basketball and tennis being his favorite sports of the Games.
 In fact, one of his favorite memories is winning the 1993 Special Olympics basketball championship at Glasgow High School in Newark, Delaware.

 Carl is also incredibly involved off the field.
 In 2015, he served as a Bank of America employee reporter covering the Special Olympics World Games in Los Angeles, allowing him to learn more about how other athletes train for their sports.
 He also served on the leadership board for Special Olympics Delaware, meeting with other members monthly.